CheckPointSW-Community/CPX-2025-automation-ws/README.md

 >[!TIP]
 >Once you edited the file in visual studio code you can press `ctrl+s` to save your changes

-<br>The below command will open the file in **~/CPX-2025-automation-ws/01-terraform/policy/hosts.tf** Visual Studio code
+<br>The below command will open the file in **~/CPX-2025-automation-ws/01-terraform/policy/hosts.tf** Visual Studio Code
 ```bash
 code ~/CPX-2025-automation-ws/01-terraform/policy/hosts.tf
 ```